 What is Stop-Loss Order (Stop Order)?

-A Stop-Loss Order (also known as Stop Order) is basically a provision by which an investor can buy or sell a security when the price passes a particular point determined by the investor.
+Stop-loss order is an advanced version of computer activated trade tool which is mostly allowed by brokers so that the trade is executed for a particular stock if only the predetermined price-levels are obtained while trading and such type of orders are designed only for minimizing the investors’ loss burden.
 This order ensures a high probability of the investor to achieve a predetermined entry price or exit price.
 This is used by investors as it helps them to limit the losses and lock in the profits.
 Once this price crosses the determined entry point or exit point the stop order converts into a market order.